 still under discussion.

 - [p.
-18/17] The inn called 'The Broken Drum' gets burned down in this book.
+18] The inn called 'The Broken Drum' is burned down in this book.
 The later Discworld novels all feature an inn called 'The Mended Drum'.
 The novel Strata contains (on p.
-35/42) an explanation of why you would call a pub 'The Broken Drum' in the first place: "You can't beat it".
+35) an explanation of why you would call a pub 'The Broken Drum' in the first place: "You can't beat it".

-One of the few clues to Rincewind's age being younger rather than older, despite the tendency of every cover artist to depict him as at least sixtyish.
+One of the few clues to Rincewind's age being younger rather than older, despite the tendency of every cover artist (and the folks from Sky One who made the 2008 TV movie The Colour of Magic) to depict him as at least sixtyish.
 No one ever draws him as looking like a weasel, either.

-In the Brief Lives arc of Neil Gaiman's Sandman comic, Dream visits the Invisible College, where a scientist is happily dissecting a dead orangutan.
-I don't think that scene was entirely coincidental...
+In the Brief Lives arc of Neil Gaiman's The Sandman comic, Dream visits the Invisible College, where a scientist is happily dissecting a dead orangutan.
+I do not think that scene was entirely coincidental...

-An American reader was puzzled by the fact that in Ankh-Morpork the unit of currency is the dollar, instead of, for instance, something more British, like the pound.
+An American reader was puzzled by the fact that in Ankh-Morpork the unit of currency is the dollar, instead of, for instance, something more British, such as the pound.
 Terry explained: